naif-sameer/my-programming-docs/docs/php/php-docs.md

 	json_decode("{'name': 'json'}") // json to object|array
 	/**
 	 * return object by default
-	 * if you set second paramst to true it will return 'Array associative'
+	 * if you set second parament to true it will return 'Array associative'
 	 *
 	 *@example json_decode("{'name': 'json'}", true);
 	 * */